danyao/web-payments-explainers/identity-in-payment-handlers.md

 1. `https://payment-handler.example/ui` persists a user ID in IndexedDB.
 At this point, the payment handler is in "Weak Enrolled" state.
 1. (Optional) `https://payment-handler.example/ui` uses [WebAuthn][webauthn] to
-   register the current device to the user's account.
+   enroll an authenticator, which may be built-in to the current device, to a user ID specified by `https://payment-handler.example/ui`.
    At this point, the payment handler is in "Strong Enrolled" state.

 Here is an example sketch of how the web signin flow can persist the user ID using IndexedDB: